-displayPrefs – This required object shall provide one or more of the closed caption display preferences to follow.
+One or more of the caption scheme objects defining the closed caption display preferences may be included in the notification message.
+The "cta708" object, if present, shall provide one or more of the closed caption display preferences that follow.

-708-characterColor – This parameter is a string that shall represent the color of the characters.
-The color value shall conform to the encoding for color as specified in the W3C recommendation for CSS3 color [23] using the “#” 24-bit sRGB notation.
+characterColor – This parameter is a string that shall represent the color of the characters.
+The color value shall conform to the encoding for color as specified in the W3C recommendation for CSS3 color [7] using the “#” 24-bit sRGB notation.
 For example, red is represented as "#FF0000".